georgy7/catframes/README.rst

    Please, use ``catframes_to_video [--help]`` for more information.

 You can also use Catframes to detect common resolution in a folder.
+This is a subtask of ``catframes_fix_resolution``.
+But this script renames corrupted images as well.
+So, be careful.

 ::